osuosl/timesync-node/docs/source/design/draft_api.rst

 Connection
 ----------
 All requests will be made via HTTPS.
-Available methods are GET, POST, PUT, PATCH and DELETE.
+Available methods are GET to request an object, POST to create a new object, PUT to update an object, PATCH to update part of an object and DELETE to remove an object.

 Format
 ------
 Responses will be returned in standard JSON format.
 Multiple results will be sent as a list of JSON objects.
+Order of results is not guaranteed.
 Single results will be a single JSON object.
-Objects with null fields will contain the standard JSON null value.

 Versions